 In 2010, the athletics program switched to Division II status.
-Since then, the men's baseball team has appeared in the NJCAA Region 10 District Tournament in North Carolina six times.
+Since then, the men's baseball team has appeared in the NJCAA Region 10 District Tournament in North Carolina seven times.
+In 2014, we were NJCAA Region 10 Champions and advanced to the World Series finishing fourth nationally.
 We are proud to have had over 30 players sign professional contracts; many have gone on to top universities throughout the country.

 Lyndon Coleman is in his first season as head coach taking over for PHSC athletic director Steve Winterling.
 Coleman had served as assistant coach and recruiting coordinator for three years prior to his appointment.
 "Lyndon has been very instrumental in our success the past three years and brings a wealth of knowledge and college coaching experience to our program," said Winterling.

 During Coleman’s tenure, PHSC has a 93-50-1 record with two NJCAA Dll Region 8 championships and trips to the NJCAA Dll Southeast District Tournament.
 In 2018 PHSC recorded one of the best seasons in program history winning 36 games and moving on to the NJCAA regional tournament in North Carolina.
 Coleman helped move 11 players to four-year schools including (4) D-1 players, most notably Ryan Russell (High Point University) and Caleb Walls (University of Maryland)